cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 ```
 For now we can leave the information about the peers empty.

 **MONIKER** is the name of the node.
-It MUST contains only lowercase english letters and/or a dash.
+It MUST contain only lowercase english letters and/or a dash.

 **PRIVATE_PEERS** list with the node ID of any Validator nodes on your private network with format: <_tendermint_id_>.